majorx234/rust_graphical_oscillator/README.md

 - update GUI with visualization of ADSR

 # History
+- 20221230 velocity sensitive Midi control of tones
-- 20221025 polyphon tone generartion over midi
+- 20221025 polyphon tone generation over midi
 - 20220825 add trigger to play sound with envelope
 - 20220720 jack sound output is working
 - 20220712 first version with visualization of AM and FM